ahmohbati/SecOn/FAQ.md

 This is related to [this](#tclheldback) question.
 See [tcl](tcl).

 #### Why does Snort segfault every day at 7:01 AM? ####
 7:01 AM is the time of the daily PulledPork rules update.
-If you're running Snort with the VRT ruleset, this includes updating the SO rules.
-There is a known issue when running Snort with the VRT ruleset and updating the SO rules:<br>
+If you're running Snort with the Snort Subscriber (Talos) ruleset, this includes updating the SO rules.
+There is a known issue when running Snort with the Snort Subscriber (Talos) ruleset and updating the SO rules:<br>
 <a href='https://groups.google.com/d/topic/pulledpork-users/1bQDkh3AhNs/discussion'><a href='https://groups.google.com/d/topic/pulledpork-users/1bQDkh3AhNs/discussion'>https://groups.google.com/d/topic/pulledpork-users/1bQDkh3AhNs/discussion</a></a><br>
 After updating the rules, Snort is restarted, and the segfault occurs in the OLD instance of Snort (not the NEW instance).
 Therefore, the segfault is merely a nuisance log entry and can safely be ignored.